flows-network/docs/docs/getting-started-developer/webhook-access-web-services.md

 ---
 # Access external web services

 In this article, I will show you how to create a flow function that responds to events from external services with the webhook flows.
-This flow function retrieves real-time weather data for specific cities using the OpenWeatherMap API and serves it through an asynchronous webhook endpoint.
+This flow function retrieves real-time weather data for specific cities and serves it through an asynchronous webhook endpoint.

 ## Prerequisites